Byblos syllabary: Ihor Rassokha (2017)

 Ihor Rassokha, professor of the Department of History and Cultural Studies of the Kharkiv National Academy of Municipal Economy wrote the article "Indo-European origin of alphabetic systems and deciphering of the Byblos script."
 He interpreted the Byblos alphabetic (abugida) script to be based on the Brahmi letters.
 As the result a conclusion has been made that the Byblos texts should be read in Sanskrit.
 It is generally accepted that in the Ancient East a spread of battle chariots happened together with the penetration of Indo-Aryans which led to the Indo-Aryan dynasties’ ruling and the Indo-Aryan domination in the Hittite state and the Mitanni.

+Hugo Cartwright (2026)

+Although not described by the author as any kind of full decipherment, a preliminary reading is currently being attempted by Hugo Cartwright for tablets c. and d.
+The term "Ba'alat" is visible as "bʕnt" or "bolt" and "Byblos" is tentatively presented in the Egyptian form "kpn".
+The exploratory contribution reopens the question of whether the Byblos script was majoritarily used to write Afro-Asiatic languages.